Thursday, October 30, 2025

 But if we are serious about following Jesus’ command that we love our “enemies,” whether they are government officials we dislike, cantankerous neighbors, or whoever, we still must seek their “deepest welfare” and their flourishing.
 That is both for the well-being of others as well as for ourselves.

-Remember, "hate is more harmful to the vessel in which it is stored than to the people on which it is poured."
+Remember, "hate is more harmful to the vessel in which it is stored than to the people on whom it is poured."